pardot/myna-wordpress/readme.txt

 == Description ==

-Manage your Maya experiments and variables from your WordPress installation, and include them in your template files or posts/pages/widgets.
+Manage your Myna experiments and variables from your WordPress installation, and include them in your template files or posts/pages/widgets.

 == Installation ==